 Find a Dental Choice Location Close to You

-If you are in need of dental care right away, you can find a Dental Choice location nearest you and request an appointment.
+If you’re having a dental emergency in Edmonton or Calgary, you can find a Dental Choice location nearest you and request an appointment.
 We strive to handle most dental emergencies compassionately and quickly at any of our locations.

 Everything You Need to Know about Gingivitis